 In order to approve the impact fees outlined in the report, an advisory council must review the proposed CIP, Land Use Plan, and Impact Fees and provide comments to the City Council.
 A public hearing must subsequently be held to review and allow public comment on the CIP, Land Use Plan, and Impact Fees.

-Quiddity will present the CIP, Land Use Plan and Impact Fee updates to the Capital Improvements Advisory Committee on November 29, 2023 which in return will submit written comments and recommendations to the City Council.
-A public hearing is anticipated to be held on December 9, 2023 to address comments from the updated to the CIP, Land Use Plan and Impact Fees.
-The City Council will review and consider approving the updated CIP, Land Use Plan and Impact Fees on December 9, 2023.
+Quiddity presented the CIP, Land Use Plan and Impact Fee updates to the Capital Improvements Advisory Committee on November 29, 2023, which in return submitted written comments and recommendation for City Council to approve the provided documents.
+A public hearing was held on December 18, 2023 to address comments from the updated to the CIP, Land Use Plan and Impact Fees.
+The City Council reviewed and approved the updated CIP, Land Use Plan and Impact Fees on December 18, 2023.

-K:\05440\05440-0013-01 CIP & Impact Fee Study\2 Design Phase\Reports\COJV CIP and Impact Fee Study Final Draft\20231101.docx
+K:\05440\05440-0013-01 CIP & Impact Fee Study\2 Design Phase\Reports\COJV CIP and Impact Fee Study 20231218.docx

-EXHIBIT 1 CURRENT LAND USE PLAN
+CURRENT LAND USE PLAN